 - be willing to relocate to a rural Alberta town for the duration of the internship;

 - provide permission for applicant reviewers to access their unofficial student transcripts.
 In cases where these are not from the University of Alberta, students will need to provide these.

-Deadline for application will be Jan 11.
-We will hold candidate interviews during February 12-16, and notify successful applicants by February 28.
+Deadline for application will be January 10, 2019.
+We will hold candidate interviews shortly thereafter, and notify successful applicants in February.

 - Where possible, identify a need in your home community you’d like to address.